Naa Panta Kano: Soundtrack

 The film's score and the soundtrack were composed by S. Narayan.
 Actor Sudeepa has recorded his voice for one of the songs.
 Initially planned to have only two songs, as a last minute addition, an item song was included in the track list and delayed the film release.

+Reception

+A. Sharadhaa of The New Indian Express wrote, "This new-age thriller is for all kinds of audience but whether the plot will keep them on the edge of their seats is something for them to judge".
+Shyam Prasad S of Bangalore Mirror wrote, "Panta could have been a good thriller.
+But the first half is drowsy.
+It is only in the second half that it takes on some character.
+There are a few nicely created roles.
+But many of the minor characters played by non-professional actors kills the thrills".